gorilaaak/THM-Network-Security-Challenge/README.md

-# Network Security challenge
-## My complete solution for the TryHackMe NetSect module challenge, enjoy :pager:
+# Complete walkthrough for the TryHackMe NetSect module challenge :pager:

 ## What is the highest port number being open less than 10,000?